Newly leaked letter details allegations that Southern Baptist leaders mishandled sex abuse claims

 “I feel for Dr. Moore and his family.
 No one should have had to endure what he has gone through over his tenure,” Slade wrote in a text message.
 “I personally [will] miss his prophetic voice that often caused me to search beyond the surface on questions related to ethics and ministry in my circles or spheres of influence.”

 Earlier this week, a 2020 letter by Moore first published by Religion News Service detailed Moore’s descriptions of racism within the convention and intimidating behavior among members of the Executive Committee.
-He described threats he has received from white nationalists and white supremacists, including within the convention.
+He described threats he says he has received from white nationalists and white supremacists.

 Though he was a vocal opponent of Trump before his election, he was largely quiet during the Trump administration, and several of his experiences in the SBC during that period became public through his letters this week.
-The timing of the release of those letters was strategic, several Southern Baptist observers said, because it could influence people’s perceptions ahead of the upcoming meeting.
-Some observers wondered whether Moore allowed the letters to be leaked on his way out of the convention.
+The timing of the release of those letters appears to have been strategic, several Southern Baptist observers suggested, because it could influence people’s perceptions ahead of the upcoming meeting.

-Moore took direct shots at once-revered leaders within the convention, including Paige Patterson, who lost his seminary job in 2018 over how he handled sex abuse claims, and Paul Pressler, who is facing a lawsuit by a former aide alleging sex abuse.
-In his letter, Moore described how Patterson created a group for “retribution and revenge” and attempted to divert funds from Southwestern Baptist Theological Seminary and Baylor University for his own causes.

-Patterson did not respond to a request for comment.
-Pressler, who has denied wrongdoing in the past, did not return phone calls requesting comment.

 Moore also described a former president of the Executive Committee who was “covering up his own use of pastoral authority to sexually sin” while that SBC leader was investigating Moore.
-The current president of the Executive Committee is Ronnie Floyd, who was previously president of the entire convention and took over after Frank Page resigned in 2018 when it was reported by SBC media Baptist Press that Page stepped down over a “morally inappropriate relationship.”
+The current president of the Executive Committee is Ronnie Floyd, who was previously president of the entire convention.

-“As you know, I asked Ronnie Floyd if the Executive Committee ever planned to release information beyond the amorphously worded ‘moral failing’ language at the time of his resignation, about whether this former president had abused spiritual and pastoral authority with the woman in question in this incident,” Moore wrote.
-“I was told that they would not.”

-Page, a pastor in South Carolina, said in a text message that he hasn’t read the letter, “though I have been told some of the things he wrote unfairly characterize our final season of shared ministry as denominational executives.”

 Floyd, who did not immediately respond to requests for comment, was on Trump’s evangelical advisory board during the 2016 election.

-Note: This story has been updated to include a reaction from Paula White.